Evidence for temporary and local transition of sp2 graphite-type to sp3 diamond-type bonding induced by the tip of an atomic force microscope: Diamond versus graphite and transitions

 \lq\lq Deep within the earth diamonds grow.
 Diamonds the size of footballs, diamonds the size of watermelons -- countless billions of tons of diamonds wait for eternity a hundred miles beyond our reach.\rq\rq -- this is the opening sentence in chapter I of Robert M. Hazen's stunning account on the history of making artificial diamond \cite{Hazen1999} as reported in \cite{Bundy1955,Bovenkerk1959}.
 The pressure in the mantle of the earth at a depth of 100 miles is about 10\,GPa, and fractions of these football-sized diamonds can survive the trip to the earth's surface only when transported by volcanic eruptions of great speed \cite{Hazen1999}.
 Most of these \lq\lq water melon sized diamonds\rq\rq emerge on the surface of the earth as graphite, the stable phase of carbon for pressures below about 2\,GPa at low temperatures.
 A schematic phase diagram that shows the large coexistence area shaded in gray - both graphite and diamond are stable in ambient conditions, is presented in Fig. \ref{fig01_carbon_phase_diagram} after data from \cite{Bundy1989}.

 Graphite and diamond coexist over a large range of pressures and temperatures, indicated by the gray zone in the phase diagram of Figure \ref{fig01_carbon_phase_diagram} created with data from \cite{Hazen1999,Bundy1989}.
 Therefore, transforming graphite to synthetic diamond requires to push the material through this wide gray area utilizing massive and ingenious reactor cells that sustain a pressure on the order of 10\,GPa at temperatures around 2000\,K \cite{Hazen1999}.
+At ambient conditions, graphite is slightly more stable than diamond by about 3\,kJ/mol or 30\,meV per atom \cite{Grochala2014,Popov2019}, while at 0\,K, diamond appears to be more stable than graphite by an even smaller energy \cite{Grochala2014}.
+The two phases separated by a barrier of about 0.5\,eV per atom (Fig. 4a in \cite{Popov2019}), and it was already found in 1962 \cite{Howes1962} that diamond starts to transform into graphite both inside a crystal as well as on the surface by heating it in a vacuum to 1700\,$^{\circ}$C. This temperature corresponds to $k_B\cdot T \approx 172$\,meV.
+While this energy is significantly below the barrier of 0.5\,eV, the attempt frequency is expected to be around the frequency of optical phonons in diamond of about 40\,THz, yielding a significant transition rate even for thermal energies below the barrier.